TannaciousXP/spotify-search/README.md

   - Search daft punk, illenium will work
   - Search maroon 5 will cause maxium call stack exceed.
-  - Possibly we can limit our search to a certain amount.
+  - Possible fix - we can limit our search to a certain amount of related artist.